Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

 After a Couple of Weeks

 After you have got use to the movements in the song, then add the hand sign for a jump and the hand sign for mother.
 These are easy for the children to pick up on.
-Do not say this is the sign for, just use it everytime the words are said.
+Do not say this is the sign for, just use them every time you say those words.

 © 2017 Joanna Blackburn